safedead/ecc-x64/README.md

 # ecc-x64
 Elliptic Curve Cryptography in assembly for linux x64

-## Calling Conventions
+## Caution
-1. User-level applications use as integer registers for passing the sequence
-%rdi, %rsi, %rdx, %rcx, %r8 and %r9.
+1. The pointer must be aligned on a 16-byte boundary or a general-protection exception (#GP) will be generated.
-2. Linux Kernel code is not allowed to change the x87 and SSE units.
+2. These assembly code can only use to build User-level applications, because Linux Kernel code is not allowed to change the x87 and SSE units.